andrewalford1/andrewalford1/README.md

       <h4>March 2023 - Present | volunteer role</h4>
     </hgroup>
     <p>
-      Elected to work alongside other committee members, together <b>we run a self-organised Ramblers Chartiy group of 100+ members</b>.
-As part of my volunteering role I am responsible for both organising and leading walks.
-On top of this, I also manage our group's website, MeetUp account and user's memberships.
+      Elected to work alongside other committee members, together <b>we run a self-organised Ramblers Charity group of 100+ members</b>.
+As part of my volunteering role, I am responsible for both organising and leading walks.
+On top of this, I also manage our group's website, Meetup account and user's memberships.
     </p>
   </div>
   <div>